 SB Series self-contained units have been designed for indoor installation only.
 Units are assembled, wired, charged and run-tested at the factory.
+SB Series units are intended for installation up to 3500 meters (11,500 ft)

 Improper installation, adjustment, alteration, service or maintenance can cause property damage, personal injury or loss of life.
 Startup and service must be performed by a Factory Trained Service Technician.
 A copy of this IOM must be kept with the unit.